sid115/nix-core/docs/index.md

 # nix-core docs

-Welcome to the documentation of [nix-core](https://github.com/sid115/nix-core)!
+Welcome to the documentation for [nix-core](https://github.com/sid115/nix-core).

+The goal of this project is to provide modules and packages for your NixOS and Home Manager configurations, suitable for client and server applications.
+Scripts are also included to automate the creation and installation of your own flake.

-## Contents
+## Explore the documentation:

-- **Getting Started** takes you from zero to a working NixOS configuration using nix-core.
+- **Getting Started:** A guide to go from scratch to a complete, working NixOS configuration using nix-core.
-- **Modules** contains documentation for the NixOS and Home Manager modules on nix-core.
+- **Modules:** Information about available NixOS and Home Manager modules.
-- **Tips** is a collection of recommendations and resources for the Nix ecosystem.
+- **Tips:** Find recommendations and resources to navigate the Nix ecosystem.